by Rustem Vilenkin – Sep 7, 2021 6:08:44 AM • 8 min

 In today's challenging regulatory environment, the complexity of AI systems is forcing organizations to seek new ways to support their AI developments.

-The most advanced tech companies state the principles of fairness, ethics, accountability, and transparency (FEAT) at the core of AI development.
+The most advanced tech companies state the principles of fairness, ethics, accountability, and transparency (FEAT) at the core of AI development while adhering to ethical guidelines and principles, collectively known as AI ethics.

-These are several critical points that any organization that creates AI software for the film industry should pay attention to prevent misuse of the technology:
+These are several critical points that any organization that creates AI software for the film industry should pay attention to prevent misuse of this generative AI technology:

 • People.
 From managers to senior management to the CEOs - should have a deep understanding of the assumptions and decisions made during the development and implementation of AI.
 Everyone working in this field is responsible for the reputation and financial results of the organization that provides the technology.